Off-the-Beaten-Path and Alternative Ljubljana – What to see away from the Old Town

 Republic Square with NLB Tower (TR2) on the left and TR3 on the right

-Below: Monument to the Revolution (left) and Monument to Edvardu Kardelju (right) on Republic Square
+Republic Square: Cankar Centre (above), Monument to the Revolution (below left) and Monument to Edvardu Kardelju (below right)

 On the other side of the street from the square is the National Assembly Building of Slovenia.
 Constructed before the square in the 1950s, the most interesting thing to see here is the ornate facade of the building’s main entrance which depicts scenes from everyday life such as children playing, family togetherness and manual labour etc. Why everyone in the scene is in the nude is something I cannot fathom!
 The two guys covering their modesty with a chainsaw (top row, towards the right) is a particular favourite – they want to be careful what they do with that!

 Before leaving the square, it is worth heading to the backside of it.
 The perspective is very different, plus this is the location of the very modernist Cankar Centre, Slovenia’s largest convention and cultural hall.

 Moving away from the square, in front of the Cankar Centre there is a monument commemorating Boris Kidrič, another Second World War partisan and a key player in the organisation of the Slovene resistance against occupation by Nazi Germany and Fascist Italy.